Neroware/GodotRx/README.md

 # Proceed on next full tick...
 ```

-Please not that coroutines with `await` do not work well with the error handling
+Please note that coroutines with `await` do not work well with the error handling
 described in the next section.
 The tailed execution of an async function
 state will not be considered in the observers' `on_error`-contract.
 If somebody can implement a better `ExceptionHandler` for this case, be my guest!